Skip to main content

 Next Steps

-Once the first data is being collected, work will begin on data analysis and reporting, including establishing a committee for reporting and outlier analysis.
+Once the first data is being collected, work will begin on data analysis and reporting.
+A committee has been established for reporting and outlier analysis, led by Debi Vickers.
 Centres will be able to access their own data, with a series of regular published reports produced for the public domain.
 There will be patient/service user involvement at all stages of this process.

 Patient reported outcomes (PROMs and PREMs) will follow shortly; the intention is that the registry system will contact patients automatically by email at defined intervals and ask patients to submit their responses into an online portal e.g. via their mobile phone.
 Missing responses can be automatically ‘chased’ by the registry if required.
 Response by post will also remain an option for those who do not wish to engage digitally.